 CAMPERSHIPS: Camperships are available on a limited basis to those who need full or partial financial assistance.
-Information is available through Elsie Woolam, Camp Administrator (1225 Main St., South Windsor, CT, 06074-2410).
-Requests will be considered on the basis of need and 4-H interest.
+You may apply online.

 Our camp is staffed within the guidelines set forth by the State of Connecticut Youth Camp Licensing Program.
-We have a Camp Director, Associate Camp Director, Camp Administrator, Residential RN/certified health care provider, chef, kitchen staff, and program staff.
+We have a Camp Director, Program Director, Residential RN/certified health care provider, chef, kitchen staff, and program staff.
 The program staff have been properly trained and hold CPR and/or First Aid certifications.
 All employees have had their background checked prior to being hired.

 Check out our staff page for more info and pictures.